 You’ve had the opportunity to build a wealth of experience during your career.
 Why not mentor a young entrepreneur and help them take their business to new heights faster than they could have ever imagined with your expertise and guidance?
 You can join organizations like MicroMentor.org, which is a free, easy to use social network that helps entrepreneurs looking to turn their passion into a business to connect with mentors that can help them solve problems and build their business together.

 Tap into your expertise and skill set to launch a part-time gig as a consultant and land some short-term projects.
-Tap into your professional network, past employers, and contact former colleagues and clients for help in identifying potential opportunities.
-To generate leads outside of your network, get involved with an association iny our industry, an alumni group, a local Rotary Club, or a regional small-business association.
-You can also join freelance sites like UpWork.com, Fiverr.com, Freelancer.com and Guru.com.
+Tap into your professional network, past employers and contact former colleagues and clients for help in identifying potential opportunities.
+To generate leads outside of your network, get involved with an association in your industry, an alumni group, a local Rotary Club or a regional small-business association.
+You can also join freelance sites like UpWork.com, Fiverr.com, Freelancer.com, Airtasker.com and Guru.com.
 If you have more than 25 years of experience, checkout PatinaSolutions.com.

 Personal assistant gigs can be in-person or handled virtually.
 If you sign on to be a personal assistant, you may be asked to handle a variety of tasks like organizing bills, papers and appointment calendars; accompanying someone to doctor appointments; paying bills; handling laundry duties; running errands; carting around children; walking the dog; tracking and filing medical bills and insurance payments; making meals; shopping for groceries.
 The list of to-dos will depend on your client’s needs.
 In essence, you’re a one-stop shop.
-You can advertise your services in community newspapers, on neighborhood listservs, on bulletin boards in apartment buildings, in retirement or adult community residences, and in local grocery stores.
-You can also leverage the freelance websites mentioned above: UpWork.com, Fiverr.com, Freelancer.com and Guru.com.
+You can advertise your services in community newspapers, on a neighborhood listserv, on bulletin boards in apartment buildings, in retirement or adult community residences and in local grocery stores.
+You can also leverage the freelance websites mentioned above: UpWork.com, Fiverr.com, Freelancer.com, Airtasker.com and Guru.com.

 Selling for a direct-sales firm like Avon, Arbonne, Tupperware or Mary Kay can be profitable, and there are plenty of opportunities to do so.
 You can market products straight from your home office — all you need are a computer, internet access and a telephone.
 You’ll set your own schedule and typically sell the company’s products through home or office parties and online sales.
 Keep in mind that there can be some start-up costs, like a “starter” kit of training materials and products, however.
 Your earnings are usually commission-based.
 Legitimate direct-sales companies allow you to “sell back” unsold products that are in good condition if you decide this type of work isn’t for you.
 Contact the Direct Selling Association for information on specific direct-sales companies, and do your due diligence to avoid organizations that have been scrutinized for illegal practices or pyramid schemes.

-If you’re a fan of music, theater, and the arts, why not get paid to help out at events at performing arts centers, concert venues, and theaters?
+If you’re a fan of music, theatre and the arts, why not get paid to help out at events at performing arts centers, concert venues and theatres?
 Not only do you earn some extra money, but you’ll be able to watch the show while you work and get perks like free or discounted tickets to other events.
-If you live in a large metropolitan area, you may also be able to work with companies that organize and staff large conferences, professional association meetings, seminars, and other business events.
+If you live in a large metropolitan area, you may also be able to work with companies that organize and staff large conferences, professional association meetings, seminar, and other business events.

 If you’re interested in working with children, consider a job as a substitute teacher or aide.
 In many school districts, you don’t need a degree in education to get hired and once you are, you’ll be able to choose to accept an assignment based on your availability.
 In addition to teacher positions, there are many other school job options which include food service and cafeteria positions, bus drivers and monitors, and administrative jobs.